If you're in a mumps outbreak, get this vaccine

 Mumps is bad this year in the U.S. So far, more than 4,600 cases have been reported.

-On Wednesday, experts voted to recommend that people at high risk of catching mumps during an outbreak get a booster dose of the vaccine, even if they’ve already been vaccinated twice.
+So experts voted on Wednesday to recommend that people at high risk of catching mumps during an outbreak get a booster dose of the vaccine, even if they’ve already been vaccinated twice.

 Vaccine advisers also recommended a brand-new shingles vaccine — one that protects people much better than the older vaccine.
 They voted to recommend people use the new one, called Shingrix, even if they’ve had the older one.